centreon/centreon-documentation/versioned_docs/version-20.10/reporting/widgets.md

 #### Description

-This widget provides information on the reliability (MTBF) and maintenability (MTRS) of your hosts as well as the level of your team\'s efficiency when managing downtime (MTTA).
+This widget provides information on the reliability (MTBF) and maintenability (MTRS) of your hosts as well as the level of your team's efficiency when managing downtime (MTTA).
 Data is shown as a top N aggregate statistic.
 Additional information such as current status, availability, number of events or last state change are also provided to